karmaniverous/entity-manager/.stan/system/stan.todo.md

   - Added unit tests: single item (timestamp/no timestamp), array flattening, honoring pre-populated keys with overwrite=false, and throwing when unique property is missing.
+  - Amendment: Fixed test typing by using static keys (`hashKey2`, `rangeKey`) instead of dynamic string indexing to satisfy TS7053 and ESLint rules.

 - Shard-space narrowing based on uniqueProperty presence
   - getHashKeySpace now automatically constrains to exactly one shard suffix    per bump when the item's uniqueProperty is present (non-null/undefined), for both global and sharded hash keys.
 Otherwise it enumerates the full shard space (unchanged).
   - Alternate sharded keys still require appropriate elements; missing